dreamscape08/python/finalversion/PyBank/README.md

 **The greatest decrease in losses (date and amount) over the entire period.**

-Your resulting analysis should look similar to the following:
+The resulting analysis should look similar to the following:

   ```text
   Financial Analysis